Distrotech/omniORB/omniORB/README.unix.txt

 native compiler if it is available.
 To change the choices it makes, use variables CC, CXX and PYTHON, e.g.:

-  ../configure CXX=/usr/bin/platform_c++ PYTHON=/usr/local/bin/python2.3
+  ../configure CXX=/usr/bin/platform_c++ PYTHON=/usr/local/bin/python2.7

 There are various omniORB specific options:

-  --disable-static   disables the build of static libraries, which
+  --disable-static   Disables the build of static libraries, which
                      shortens the build process.

   --enable-thread-tracing